parsamh8/readme-generator/README.md

  - License selection (Apache, Boost, MIT, None)
  - Test instructions

- Once the input is provided, a README-Generator.md file will be created in the separate project directory called "Generated".
+ Once the input is provided, a README-Generator.md file will be created in the project directory.

 ## License